 Please find those settings under 'Appearance' -> 'Theme options' in your dashboard.

-You may define several navigation menus that can be used at different 'theme locations' provided by JGU's theme layout.
+You can define several navigation menus that can be used in different 'theme locations' provided by the JGU theme layout.

 Content of the right column

 Unless you have decided to not display the right column at all, you may choose between having an identical right column on all pages and posts (this is the default setting), or setting an individual right column for individual pages (not posts).

 To do this on any individual page, set that page's template to: 'Rechte Spalte spezifisch' (this is important), and then use the Shortcode [rechtespalte]the content of my right column goes here[/rechtespalte] inside the text editor to mark the part of your content that should be displayed inside the right column.

 To add an index page and/or a sitemap to your website, create new pages with those names.
 The content for these pages will then be provided dynamically.
 Don't forget to add these pages in your meta menu.